aditijangr/SafeCase/README.md

 - **Blockchain-Powered Transparency**: Leverages Hive blockchain for an immutable, transparent record of image uploads and edits.
 - **Decentralized Storage on IPFS**: Stores images on IPFS, ensuring images are decentralized and tamper-proof.
 - **Version History Tracking**: Each image edit is stored as a unique version, providing a clear history of changes with metadata for accountability.
-- **User Attribution**: Identifies the creator of each edit, allowing credits to be accurately attributed and ensuring transparency.

-## Use Cases

-- **Journalists and Activists**: Securely document events, track edits, and protect evidence, ensuring the integrity and authenticity of their media.
-- **Artists and Creatives**: Maintain ownership over digital work by recording each version of edits and safeguarding attribution.
-- **Business and Legal Professionals**: Provide authenticated images for contracts, records, and evidence, reducing the risk of manipulation and increasing trust.

 ## Getting Started